Pelham's Hatching Hope thrift store has 'something for everybody' - Shelby County Reporter

 They also work closely with Alabama Estate Sales, going to pick up pieces that would work well in their storefront.
 The items are then refurbished and cleaned to the point they look like new and then placed in the store for sale.

-Originally, the store was located in a smaller space in Alabaster, but with the growing popularity of the store, they decided to relocate.
+Originally, the store was located in a smaller space in Alabaster but with the growing popularity of the store, they decided to relocate.

 “It’s really impressive that we’ve made it to five years especially since you count two of those years were during COVID,” said Rhonda Bryant, a Hatching Hope team member.
 “I mean we opened this store in the middle of COVID.
 That’s crazy!”